 Is Sushi Healthy for You To Eat?

 Few foods spark as much debate as sushi.
-On one hand, it’s elegant, fresh and brimming with ingredients that sound like they belong in a health magazine.
-On the other hand, it’s a minefield of hidden calories, creamy sauces and deep-fried surprises that can derail your goals.
+On one hand, it’s elegant, fresh and filled with ingredients that sound like they belong in a health magazine.
+On the other, it can be a minefield of hidden calories, creamy sauces and deep-fried extras that quickly change its nutritional profile.

 Jump to Section